bobbyshih/planets/README.md

 # Planet notes about where to move to
 this is a test repo for Foundations for Research Computing workshop. **Please ignore.**
-Adding some more to see what happens in local file
+Adding some more to see what happens in local file -- this is also being added from Bash